venkateswarapola/CertManager/README.md

 # Getting Started with CertManager

-This project is Ethereum based Certificate Generation and Validation System.
+CertManager is Ethereum based Certificate Generation and Validation System.

 ## Technology Stack